pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 **Thank-you's from us, in January, 2025**

 Georgiana of Bucharest!
-She put the Terminal Window Tabs of gShell forward as the most available Linux Hosts
+She put the Terminal Window Tab Panes of gCloud Shell forward as the most available Linux Hosts

 Natalia of Bucharest!